lizardfs/documentation/source/man/mfsmaster.cfg.5.rst

   (default is 1Mi, i.e. no more than 1Mi chunks will be kept in a queue).

 ACCEPTABLE_DIFFERENCE
-  The maximum difference between disk usage on chunkservers that doesn*t trigger chunk rebalancing
+  The maximum difference between disk usage on chunkservers that doesn't trigger chunk re balancing
   (default is 0.1, i.e. 10%).

 CHUNKS_REBALANCING_BETWEEN_LABELS